tekknolagi/isdt/lecture-notes/2-vcs.md

 ### Branches

 Although we've mentioned them several times, we've yet to explain what *branches* actually are.
-Conceptually, a branch is one specific line of development---in other words, a specific commit history---within a Git repository.
-Newly-created repositories have just a single branch, conventionally named either `main` or `master`, and it's to this branch that our examples so far have added commits.
+Conceptually, a branch is one specific thread of development---in other words, a specific commit history---within a Git repository.
+Newly-created repositories have just a single branch, conventionally named either `main` or `master`, and so far we have only added commits to this branch.

 By creating other branches, you can keep track of more than just one history.
 One branch, for example, might be an old version of the project, lacking new